straightfromtheunderground/opsec-notes/README.md

 #### LAJRIC-Steganography.pdf

 Some indicators of steganography may include:

 Possession of steganography software, or visiting sites known to contain steganography.
 Sharing of content that is inconsistent with a subject’s life, such as pictures of children when he or she is not known to have any.
 Possession of books or articles on — or, expression of interest in cryptography or steganography

 ---

 ### Operations Security (OPSEC) Plan
 #### operations-security-plan.odt

-The principles of OPSEC are easy to remember.
+The principles of OPSEC are easy to remember:

  * What information do you want to protect?
  * Who wants your information?
  * How is your information vulnerable?
  * What is the risk for your information?
  * How can you protect your information?

-The OPSEC process involves five steps: (1) identification of critical information, (2) analysis of threats, (3) analysis of vulnerabilities, (4) assessment of risk, and (5) application of appropriate countermeasures.
+The OPSEC process involves five steps:
+(1) identification of critical information, (2) analysis of threats, (3) analysis of vulnerabilities, (4) assessment of risk, and (5) application of appropriate countermeasures.

 ---

 ### OPSEC in the Age of Egotistical Giraffe